 Things to watch out for with debt management plans.
 Companies offering debt management plans often bill themselves as credit counselors.
 Some are legitimate nonprofit credit counseling agencies, many are not.
-Among other things, some companies offering these types of plans:
+Among other things, some debt relief service companies offering these types of plans:

 Before considering a debt management plan, make sure you are dealing with a legitimate nonprofit credit counseling agency, explore all of your other options first, get everything in writing, and follow-up with your creditors to make sure they are getting paid on time.
-(Get tips for avoiding financial trouble.)
+(Read about the pros and cons of debt management plans.)

 Bankruptcy is a process that's designed to help people either eliminate their debts or repay them under the protection of the bankruptcy court.
 Most bankruptcies fall under the categories of "liquidation" (Chapter 7) or "reorganization" (Chapter 13).

 Chapter 7 bankruptcy overview.
 With a Chapter 7 bankruptcy, you ask the bankruptcy court to eliminate (discharge) the debts you owe.
 But keep in mind that not all debts are dischargeable and not everyone qualifies to file for Chapter 7.